muffato/muffato.github.io/cv.md

 _Since Oct 2019_

+Keywords
-Development management.
+: Development management.
 Technical leadership.
 Recruitment.
 Mentorship.
 API development.
 Database design and optimisation.
 Workflow design and development.
 User support (data, API, workflows).
 Team size: 3 people.

+Description
-In this role, I transfer the knowledge I have accumulated in the past 8 years to the new Project Leader and the developers, whilst helping them and overseeing the development of the software.
+: In this role, I transfer the knowledge I have accumulated in the past 8 years to the new Project Leader and the developers, whilst helping them and overseeing the development of the software.

-We are undertaking a massive revamp of our compute workflows and data storage strategy, in order to cope with the scale of data that projects such as the Darwin Tree of Life will generate.
+: We are undertaking a massive revamp of our compute workflows and data storage strategy, in order to cope with the scale of data that projects such as the Darwin Tree of Life will generate.
 Our aim is ambitious: provide comparative analyses on tens of thousands of genomes, and more.